Our guides wish you “Ngatanwarr” – welcome to Gadubanud Country.

 Today the Gundidjmara people are the traditional custodians of Gadubanud lands.

 Local Gadubanud and other Indigenous people retain a strong connection to these places.
 Some historical records indicate the Gadubanud were considered to be ‘wild’ by the Kirrae Wurrung to the west and the Wathaurong to the north-east, although it is believed they had a connection with the Gulidjan to the north.

 It is known that the Gadubanud traded spear wood for Mt William green stone when tribes from a wide area of Victoria met for traditional ceremonies at Mt Noorat, Mt Napier and Gariwerd.
 Many sites and spiritual links remain today.

 Many Indigenous people were killed by early European explorers and settlers who were claiming and clearing land for pasture and infrastructure in the 19th century.
 Indigenous women were raped and a massacre took place at Blanket Bay near the Lightstation.
 (Pers.
 Comm., Harradine 2000)

 At the Cape we have over 15 native plants growing.
-Meet at the Aboriginal Talking Hut and join our guides to learn about the many culinary and medicinal uses and benefits of these plants.
+Meet at the Meeting Hut and join our guides to learn about the many culinary and medicinal uses and benefits of these plants.